Recently updated on: September 20, 2023

 Another is to never write your usernames and passwords down in a notebook or paper since they are very easy to steal.

-Social engineers became more prevalent today in getting our phone numbers because of unsecured logbooks that we fill up in malls and other establishments due to covid-19 “contact tracing.”
-This resulted in an increased number of people getting scammed.
+Social engineers became more prevalent today in getting our phone numbers because of unsecured logbooks that we fill up in malls and other establishments due to COVID-19 "contact tracing," resulting in an increased number of people getting scammed.

-As a precaution, avoid giving sensitive information to unknown callers such as your middle name, mother’s maiden name, birthday, address, even if they “sounded legit.”
+As a precaution, avoid giving sensitive information to unknown callers, such as your middle name, mother's maiden name, birthday, and address, even if they "sounded legit."

-Phishing emails usually demand immediate actions, such as you won a lottery, your bank account is locked, you’re account is hacked, but can also come from “legitimate-looking” people.
+Phishing emails usually demand immediate actions, such as you won a lottery, your bank account is locked, or your account is hacked, but they can also come from "legitimate-looking" people.

 However, if you look closely at their email addresses, their email addresses are inconsistent with the company they pretend to represent.